[Analysis] It's time for a more geopolitical EU-Turkey cooperation

 The country was also one of the few countries that provided aid to the refugee camps inside Syria, as international aid went via Damascus and thus hardly reached the opposition-controlled areas.

-Turkey started direct military intervention in Syria in 2016, after a call for a no-fly-zone was rejected by the West.
-Turkish occupation of two northern parts of Syria was a de facto installing of a no-fly-zone over these areas, blocking Assad's forces and Russia's.
+Turkey started direct military intervention in Syria in 2016, after a call for a no-fly zone was rejected by the West.
+Turkish occupation of two northern parts of Syria was a de facto installing of a no-fly zone over these areas, blocking Assad's forces and Russia's.

 Turkey agreed with Russia to start peace talks in Astana (now Nur Sultan) in December 2016, including with Iran, for ceasefire negotiations.